Anne Savage, Baroness Berkeley

 Anne Berkeley (née Savage), Baroness Berkeley (c.
-1496 - 1564) was a lady-in-waiting and companion of Queen Anne Boleyn, the second wife of Henry VIII of England.
+1496 - 1564) was a lady-in-waiting and companion of Anne Boleyn, the second wife of Henry VIII of England.
 She was reputed to be one of the witnesses at the secret wedding ceremony of the King and Anne Boleyn which occurred on 25 January 1533.

 Family

 Anne was born in England sometime around 1496, although the exact date is not known.
 She was the only daughter of John Savage, Sheriff of Worcestershire, and his wife Anne Bostock.
 She had seven brothers, including Sir John Savage of Clifton, who married Elizabeth Savage, daughter of Charles Somerset, 1st Earl of Worcester and a second cousin of Henry VIII.
 In 1516 Sir John and his henchmen killed a local magistrate and Thomas Wolsey took the opportunity to send both Anne's brother and her father to the Tower.

 Marriage and children

 Anne married in April 1533, as his second wife, Thomas Berkeley, 6th Baron Berkeley (died 19 September 1534), son of Thomas Berkeley, 5th Baron Berkeley and Eleanor Constable.
 Thomas Cromwell was one of the trustees of her marriage settlement.

 Thomas and Anne together had two children: